Italian present tense

 • Maria scrive una lettera ai suoi genitori.
 (Maria writes a letter to her parents)

-This rule is a little bit different for the verbs belonging to the first conjugation ending in –CARE (cercare, giocare, etc.) and –GARE (pagare, pregare, etc.).
-These verbs add the letter H before the ending for the second person singular TU and the first person plural NOI.
+(cercare, giocare, etc.) and -GARE (pagare, pregare, etc.).
+For these verbs we have to add the H before the ending for the second person singular "tu" and the first person plural "noi".